KartikAmbupe/BTech-SY/README.md

-# Resources and Assignment for BTech-SY
+# Resources and Assignments for BTech-SY